 According to statistics by the National Highway Traffic Safety Administration, approximately 30,000

 people die in car accidents each year.
 A serious car accident can happen unexpectedly and turn your world upside down.
 Vehicle accidents often cause debilitating and painful injuries for which you need expensive medical treatment.
 You may be unable to return to work or be limited in the work duties that you can perform.
 The last thing you want to do after an accident is deal with insurance companies and confusing paperwork.
-Attorney Wieand has experience with almost every conceivable type of vehicular accidents and can give you the best advice possible and help you win your case.
+Attorney Wieand has experience with almost every conceivable type of vehicular accidents and can give you the advice possible and help you win your case.

 Experienced Car Accident Attorney Brent Wieand Can Help!

 If you are a victim of a car accident you can count on trial attorney, Brent Wieand, to competently handle your claim and get fair compensation for your injuries.
 Brent is proud to serve all of Chester County, Pennsylvania including Coatesville, Downingtown, Kennett Square, Malvern, Phoenxville and West Chester.
 He regularly represents clients who have suffered devastating injuries through no fault of their own as a result of car, truck and motorcycle accidents.
 Brent understands how hard it is to get your life back on track after a serious accident.
 That’s why he fights so hard for you.